KhanhPV99/deploy_kubernetes_on_aws/README.md

-# Deploy Your Flask App to Kubernetes Using EKS
+# Prj: "Deploy your Flask application to Kubernetes using EKS"

 ## Prerequisites
-* Docker Desktop - Installation instructions for all OSes can be found <a href="https://docs.docker.com/install/" target="_blank">here</a>.
+- Docker Desktop - Installation instructions for all OSes can be found <a href="https://docs.docker.com/install/" target="_blank">here</a>.
-* Git: <a href="https://git-scm.com/downloads" target="_blank">Download and install Git</a> for your system.
+- Git: <a href="https://git-scm.com/downloads" target="_blank">Download and install Git</a> for your system.
-* Code editor: You can <a href="https://code.visualstudio.com/download" target="_blank">download and install VS code</a> here.
+- Code editor: You can <a href="https://code.visualstudio.com/download" target="_blank">download and install VS code</a> here.
-* AWS Account
+- AWS Account
-* Python version between 3.7 and 3.9.
+- Python version from 3.7 to 3.9.
 Check the current version using:
 ```bash
 #  Mac/Linux/Windows
 python --version